-The role of any risk assessment team is, in many ways, to predict the future outcome of a potential borrower by making judgement decisions based on information currently available.
+The role of any risk assessment team is, in many ways, to predict the future outcome of a potential borrower by making judgment decisions based on information currently available.
 Accomplishing this requires consideration of a wide variety of factors and adaptations to real-time information changes.

 Assessing the risk of a loan is an essential step for any lender.
-That said, the process itself can be time-consuming, labor-intensive and easy to make errors in, particularly if done manually.
+That said, the process itself can be time-consuming, labor-intensive, and easy to make errors in, particularly if done manually.

 To overcome those obstacles, a quality Loan Origination Software (LOS) solution will provide support in refining risk management procedures.

 Traditionally, lenders determine their credit policy based on pre-bureau rules and post-bureau rules.
 The credit policy is paramount in allowing a system to make quick decisions on declining an application or flagging it for review.
 However, a risk analyst ideally has access to a broad dataset and can easily look at different data from application or credit reports to implement or change rules.